My Town: GrotonDecember 13, 2019

 Boston Globe, June 21, 1915

 Elsie and Helena continued their fight for the vote.
 Elsie was arrested and sent to jail in 1919.
 She was arrested when she protested in front of President Woodrow Wilson.
 Helena was arrested and sent to jail, too.
-She was arrested protesting in front of the White House.
+She was arrested while protesting in front of the White House.
 Helena carried a poster that said, “Governments derive their just powers from the consent of the governed.”
 That means government get its power from the people.
+Helena felt that meant ALL of the people.
 Eight other women from Connecticut were arrested while protesting the right to vote, too.

 Helena Hill Weed was jailed for protesting in front of the White House.
 Library of Congress